-ALVIN ROSENSTEIN, Professor of Marketing, A.B., University of Michigan; M.A., Ph.D.
+ALVIN ROSENSTEIN, Professor of Management, Marketing, and Decision Sciences, A.B., University of Michigan; M.A., Ph.D.
 (1958), University of Illinois

-PATRICK L. ROSS, Associate Dean, Gordon F. Derner Institute of Advanced Psychological Studies, Professor of Psychology; B.A., University of Toronto; Ph.D.
+PATRICK L. ROSS, Professor of Psychology, B.A., University of Toronto; Ph.D.
 (1966), Johns Hopkins University

 TERRENCE ROSS, Assistant Professor of Communications, B.A., New School for Social Research; M.F.A.
 (1988), New York University